Kassemhichri/fashionRecommendation/fashion_finder_fixed/README.md

 Fashion Finder is a web application that helps users discover clothing items that match their style preferences through an interactive quiz, AI-powered recommendations, and a simple chatbot assistant.

+The application uses React for the frontend and Flask for the backend.
+All code is plain JavaScript and Python so no TypeScript tooling is required.

 ## Features

 ### Style Quiz